-1 ALMIGHTY God, thy piercing eye
+ALMIGHTY God, thy piercing eye

-Strikes through the shades of night,
+Strikes through the shades of night;

 And our most secret actions lie

 All open to thy sight.

-2 There's not a sin that we commit, Nor wicked word we say, But in thy dreadful book 'tis writ, Against the judgement-day.
+2 There's not a sin that we commit,

-3 And must the crimes that I have done Be read and publish'd there?
-Be all expos'd before the sun,

-While men and angels hear?

-4 Lord, at thy feet asham'd I lie; Upward I dare not look:

-Pardon my sins before I die, And blot them from thy book.

-5 Remember all the dying pains

-That my Redeemer felt,

-And let his blood wash out my stains,

-And answer for my guilt.

-6 O may I now for ever fear To indulge a sinful thought,

-Since the great God can see and hear, And writes down every fault.

-10. Solemn Thoughts of God and Death.
+Nor wicked word we say,

+But in thy dreadful book 'tis writ,

+Against the judgment day.

+- 3 And must the crimes that I have done Be read and publish'd there; Be all exposed before the sun, While men and angels hear? - 4 Lord, at thy foot ashamed I lie; Upward I dare not look; Pardon my sins before I die, And blot them from thy book. - 5 Remember all the dying pains That my Redeemer felt, And let his blood wash out my stains, And answer for my guilt. - 6 Oh may I now for ever fear To indulge a sinful thought; Since the great God can see and hear, And writes down every fault.

+X.-SOLEMN THOUGHTS ON GOD AND DEATH.

-1 THERE is a God that reigns above, Lord of the heavens, and earth, and seas: I fear his wrath, I ask his love, And with my lips I sing his praise.
+THERE is a God that reigns above, Lord of the heavens, and earth, and seas; I fear his wrath, I ask his love, And with my lips I sing his praise.

-2 There is a law which he has writ, To teach us all what we must do: My soul to his commands submit, For they are holy, just and true.

-3 There is a gospel of rich grace,

-Whence sinners all their comforts draw:

-Lord, I repent and seek thy face;

-For I have often broke thy law.

-4 There is an hour when I must die,

-Nor do I know how soon 'twill come .

-A thousand children young as I,

-Are call'd by death to meet their doom

-5 Let me improve the hours I have, Before the day of grace is fled: There's no repentance in the grave, Nor pardon offer'd to the dead.

-6 Just as the tree, cut down, that fell To north or southward, there it lies; So man departs to heaven or hell, Fix'd in the state in which he dies.

-11. Heaven and Hell.

-1 THERE is beyond the sky
+- 2 There is a law which he has writ, To teach us all what we must do; My soul, to his commands submit, For they are holy, just, and true. - 3 There is a gospel of rich grace, Whence sinners all their comforts draw; Lord, I repent, and seek thy face, For I have often broke thy law. - 4 There is an hour when I must die, Nor can I tell how soon 'twill come; A thousand children, young as I, Are call'd by death to hear their doom. - 5 Let me improve the hours I have, Before the day of grace is fled; There's no repentance in the grave, Nor pardon offer'd to the dead. - 6 Just as a tree cut down, that fell To north or southward, there it lies; So man departs to heaven or hell, Fix'd in the state wherein he dies.

+XI.-HEAVEN AND HELL.

 A heaven of joy and love;

 And holy children, when they die,

 Go to that world above.

-There is a dreadful hell, And everlasting pains !
-There sinners must with devils dwell In darkness, fire and chains.
+2 There is a dreadful hell,

+And everlasting pains;

+Where sinners must with devils dwell,

+In darkness, fire, and chains.

 - 3 Can such a wretch as I

 Escape this cursed end?

-And may I hope whene'er I die
+And may I hope, whene'er I die,

 I shall to heaven ascend?

-- Then will I read and pray,
+- 4 Then I for grace will pray,

 While I have life and breath;

 Lest I should be cut off to-day,

 And sent to eternal death.